Some people are confused why there are 4 gospels. Are these gospels different and do they contradict one another?

 R.C.
 Sproul, Who Is Jesus?

-Can you understand why Mark does not place a genealogy in his account like Matthew did?
+Can you understand why Mark does not place a genealogy in his account as Matthew did?
 Because a servant’s genealogy does not matter!

 Mark was the perfect writer for this gospel that presents Jesus as a servant because he himself was a servant and assistant to Paul and then later to Peter.
 He was also a helper for a brief period to Luke as well.
 Basically, this gospel was the eyewitness account of Peter.
 Mark was Peter’s scribe.
 This gospel is summarized perfectly in 10:45.
 “For even the Son of Man did not come to be served, but to SERVE, and to give his life as a ransom for many.”
 There you have it, the story of the servant.